Helicity amplitudes in light-cone and Feynman-diagram gauges

 In case of the EW theory, we start from the amplitudes in the Unitary gauge of the weak bosons, whose polarization tensor

 for $V=W^\pm$ or $Z$ can be expressed as\!\cite{Chen:2022gxv}

-Now, the BRST identities\!\cite{Becchi:1975nq,*Tyutin:1975qk} for the sub-amplitudes give the corresponding Goldstone boson amplitudes, arriving at the $5\times 5$ representation of the FD gauge propagator
+Now, the BRST identities\!\cite{Becchi:1975nq,Tyutin:1975qk} for the sub-amplitudes give the corresponding Goldstone boson amplitudes, arriving at the $5\times 5$ representation of the FD gauge propagator

-where the first 4 components of $M,N=0,1,2,3$, denoted by $\mu$ and $\nu$, respectively, account for the four-vector components of the weak bosons, whereas their fifth components, $M,N=4$, account for the associated Goldstone boson.\footnote{The BRST identities between the matrix elements of the operator $\del^\mu V_\mu(x)$ and those of the Goldstone boson operator at the tree level are $\xi$ independent~\cite{Gounaris:1986cr} in the covariant $R_\xi$ gauge~\cite{Fujikawa:1972fe}.
-We can take the $\xi \to \infty$ limit smoothly to obtain the Unitary gauge expression, since all the Goldstone boson couplings are $\xi$ independent.
-When we start from an arbitrary $R_\xi$ gauge expression of the scattering amplitudes, the BRST identities for the $R_\xi$ gauge weak boson line cancel the corresponding $R_\xi$ gauge Goldstone boson line which shares the same off-shell four momentum.
-The remaining weak boson propagator is exactly the FD gauge propagator, eq.\,(\ref{eq:PFDMN}), as explained in ref.\!\cite{Chen:2022gxv}. }
+where the first 4 components of $M$ and $N=0,1,2,3$, denoted by $\mu$ and $\nu$, respectively, account for the four-vector components of the weak bosons, whereas their fifth components, $M,N=4$, account for the associated Goldstone boson. \footnote{The BRST identities between the matrix elements of the operator $\del^\mu V_\mu(x)$ and those of the Goldstone boson operator $\pi(x)$ at the tree level are $\xi$ independent~\cite{Gounaris:1986cr} in the covariant $R_\xi$ gauge~\cite{Fujikawa:1972fe}.
+We can take the $\xi \to \infty$ limit smoothly to obtain the Unitary gauge expression, since all the Goldstone boson couplings are $\xi$ independent. }